anestisdalgkitsis/desire6g-test-component/README.md

-# msrv-prcr: Message Processor Application
+# msrv-prcr: Message Processor Application (adapted)

 ## Description
 msrv-prcr is a message processing application designed to handle messages from various messaging systems such as RabbitMQ and Kafka.
 It provides functionalities to consume messages from input queues or topics, process them, and forward the processed messages to output queues or topics.